kstonekuan/kstonekuan/README.md

 ![Profile views](https://gpvc.arturio.dev/kstonekuan)

-I'm currently a Computer Engineering Student 🔌 at the National University of Singapore and on the Product team of a fintech 💱 startup, [Wallex](https://wallex.asia/sg/).
+I'm currently a Computer Engineering Student 🔌 at the National University of Singapore.
 With past experiences in software engineering and data science through [internships](https://www.linkedin.com/in/kingston-kuan/) and [hackathons](https://devpost.com/kstonekuan), I am committed to learning all I can about tech.

 ### 🔭 I’m currently working on